Contents

 8 - standard large shank backbore, best design for most trombones and euphoniums

-9 - larger backbore, especially for dual-bore trombones
+9 - larger backbore, specifically for dual-bore trombones

 Notes for ordering shanks: The letter on the shank must match the letter on the cup: for example, a standard large shank for an L cup is an L8.
 All shanks should fit into the receiver 1".
 Large (bass) shanks: Bach, new Conn, Edwards, Holton, Shires, and Yamaha tenor and bass trombones, and all large shank euphoniums, use the standard large shank.
 Older Conn and Blessing large tenor and bass trombones require a different taper - specify Conn shank for proper fit.
 King duo gravis, 7B, 8B, and Benge 290 can use standard, but sometimes need a specially tapered “K” shank for a better fit.